 TreeYo Permaculture forms teams for these varying objectives, from project implementation to organic farm management, and is led by Doug Crouch, internationally recognized permaculture teacher and ecologist.
-Our collaborative work is guided by the ethics of Permaculture while our design focus stems from the regenerative principles of Permaculture, and is inspired by the patterns of Nature.
-We focus not only on land based design but also the people care side unifying the community of nature and humanity alike.
+Our collaborative work is guided by the ethics of Permaculture while our design focus stems from the regenerative principles of Permaculture.
+We not only focus on land-based design but also the people care aspect thus unifying the community of nature and humanity alike.

-We passionately craft our way of facilitating courses with our focus being on the PDC.
-Please check out the linking pages and the videos there under our TreeYo PDC to understand the full realm of what our PDC’s have to offer.
-Also, to keep current on our latest happenings, please read our blog.
+Our focus within Permaculture facilitation is the PDC which we passionately craft for a holistic experience.
+Through this holistic perspective, our PDC’s reflect the honoring of diversity of Permaculture.
+Consequently, to learn more about this style, please check out the linking pages and the videos under our TreeYo PDC page to understand the full realm of what our PDC’s have to offer.
+Also, to keep current on our latest happenings, please read our blog and tune into our open source TreeYo EDU project.
 And for a bit of ambiance of our courses, view the following video below:

 Upcoming 2014 Courses and Events: